lidajav/Credit_Risk_Analysis/README.md

 ## Overview

-This project uses different techniques to train and avaluate models with unblanced classes using credit card dataset.
+This project uses different techniques to train and evaluate models with unblanced classes using credit card dataset.
 In this analysis we use the following models for our evaluation:

 - Oversampling ( RandomOverSampler and SMOTE algorithms)